Mississippi River Institute

 Activities

-We are happy to announce an additional focus this year on the "built" water cycle vs the natural water cycle!
+We are happy to announce our continued focus on the "built" water cycle vs the natural water cycle!
 This includes storm water, drinking water, and wastewater!
 In addition to exploring the Mississippi River from a paddle boat, from Crosby Farm Regional Park, and from Ft Snelling State Park, we will be exploring the Mississippi River from the perspective of a wastewater treatment plant.
-Our institute will include a full-tour of a MetCouncil wastewater treatment plant as well as new curriculum designed to teacher students about the "built" water cycle.
+Our institute will include a full-tour of a Metro Water Resource Recovery Facility as well as new wastewater curriculum and Adopt-a-Drain K-12 supplies for educators, designed to teacher students about the "built" water cycle.

 Eligibility

-All K-12 formal and informal teachers are welcome to apply!
+All K-12 formal and informal educators are welcome to apply!

 Each Rivers Institute Participant Will Receive